 Newborn Screening for GM1

 At this time, since there is no approved treatment for GM1, newborn screening is limited to newborn screening pilot and research studies.
-Several studies use genetic testing and others use mass spectrometry.
+Some studies use genome sequencing and others use mass spectrometry.
 The current landscape for GM1 newborn screening is as follows:

 The BabySeq Project is a research study exploring the use of genome sequencing in newborns.
 To learn more, see the BabySeq page.